rails/rails/guides/source/contributing_to_ruby_on_rails.md

 $ ARCONN=sqlite3 ruby -Itest test/cases/associations/has_many_associations_test.rb
 ```

-You can invoke +test_jdbcmysql+, +test_jdbcsqlite3+ or +test_jdbcpostgresql+ also.
-See the file +activerecord/RUNNING_UNIT_TESTS+ for information on running more targeted database tests, or the file +ci/travis.rb+ for the test suite run by the continuous integration server.
+You can invoke `test_jdbcmysql`, `test_jdbcsqlite3` or `test_jdbcpostgresql` also.
+See the file `activerecord/RUNNING_UNIT_TESTS` for information on running more targeted database tests, or the file `ci/travis.rb` for the test suite run by the continuous integration server.

 ### Warnings